 I use this database to evaluate the extent to which the gender of a board affects its actions.
-These data are ideal for understanding the effect of gender on board dynamics for at least three reasons.
+The minutes-data are ideal for understanding the effect of gender on board dynamics for at least three reasons.
 First, unlike studies based on publicly available information, I can observe the actions of directors at their meetings, most of which are unobservable to outsiders.
+The minutes examined are ideal for observing the actions directors take, since they are quasi transcripts (and are substantially more detailed than minutes of American companies, which rarely document the board's discussions in detail).
 Second, because I know the attendance at every board meeting and which actions were taken at each one, I can control for firm-level characteristics by using within-firm variation across meetings.
-Third, these companies have boards that are relatively genderbalanced, containing roughly 37% women, and have included a large proportion of women for almost two decades.
-This diversity is different from most boards of directors, since with a few exceptions such as the Scandinavian countries, most countries' boards, including those in the United States, include on average only 5%-16% women directors (Catalyst, 2012).
-Such boards are ill-suited to study the effects of diversity beyond very low levels of female participation.
+Third, these companies have boards that are relatively gender-balanced, containing roughly 37% women, and have included a large proportion of women for almost two decades.
+This diversity is different from that of most boards of directors, which include on average only 5%-17% women directors (Catalyst, 2012).4 Such boards are ill-suited to study the effects of diversity beyond very low levels of female participation.